About ACLEU

 President of the Board

-Malcolm has been President since 2023.
-He is the Head of Public Affairs at People’s Postcode Lottery alongside his role as Director of Public Affairs with the Postcode Lottery Group.
-Prior to this, Malcolm worked as a Special Adviser in the Scottish Government, and before this he spent eight years working for Oxfam, working both in the UK and in Africa and East Asia.
+Malcolm has been President of ACLEU since 2023.
+He is currently Director of Public Affairs at the Postcode Lottery Group.
+Prior to this, Malcolm worked as a Special Adviser to the Scottish Government, and before that he spent eight years with Oxfam, working both in the UK as well as in Africa and East Asia.

 Eva Struving